open-telemetry/opentelemetry-erlang/README.md

 ## Contributing

-This project uses a submodule, so be sure to clone with the option `recurse-submodules`:
+This project uses a submodule during developement, it is not needed if the application is being used as a dependency, so be sure to clone with the option `recurse-submodules`:

 ``` shell
 $ git clone --recurse-submodules https://github.com/opentelemetry-beam/opentelemetry_exporter